St John vs St Croix: Battle of the Islands

 In contrast, St Croix is the largest of the U.S. Virgin Islands and is more spread out and felt less crowded.
 You really feel the “island culture” while driving around in St Croix and interacting with the locals.

-St John has NUMEROUS top-notch snorkeling sites, which can be mostly accessed offshore!
+We love snorkeling and have done many amazing snorkeling vacations.
+Let me tell you … St John has NUMEROUS top-notch snorkeling sites, which can be mostly accessed offshore!
 No tour boat is required.
 Expect lots of turtles, schools of Blue Tang, stingrays, beautiful coral, and even nurse sharks!
 Check out my St John Snorkeling Guide for all the 11 sites we discovered.

 Turtle at Francis Bay in St. John USVI

 Schools of blue tang at Haulover Bay North in St. John USVI

 St Croix also offers some unique snorkeling sites but just not as many as St John.
 One of our favorite sites was snorkeling under the pylons at Frederiksted Pier, which were coated with brightly colored orange, red, and yellow coral and all kinds of little sea creatures.
 Another must-visit St Croix snorkeling site is Buck Island.
 One of the highlights was encountering a huge school of Jacks while snorkeling the underwater trail.

 Beautifully coral coated pylon at Frederiksted Pier St Croix USVI

 Close up of school of Jack Fish at Buck Island in St Croix